 University Relations (Wareham Building, 3rd Floor): Directory information and other personal data about former students and graduates, and their subsequent activities and achievements

-Vice Provost for Student Services (Creighton Hall, Room 224): Disciplinary records
+Vice Provost for Student Life (Creighton Hall, Room 224): Disciplinary records

 Questions concerning the Student Records Policy may be referred to the University Registrar who is designated as the University Custodian of Student Records.